alis-exchange/go-alis-build/sproto/filtering/README.md

     stmt, err := filter.Parse("Proto.create_time > timestamp('2021-01-01T00:00:00Z')")
 ```

 Native spanner TIMESTAMP data type columns should not use this function.
-Instead just a RFC 3339 timestamp string with should be used.
+Instead just a RFC 3339 timestamp string should be used.

 ```go
     stmt, err := filter.Parse("create_time > '2021-01-01T00:00:00Z'")